A-Kyle/GrADS-CJK/README.md

 - To use mathematical symbols (e.g., from Greek) beyond those provided by default font #3
 - To use icons, pictograms, dingbats, etc.

-The user must be sure to load a viable font that includes the symbols they want to use via `set font <font number> file <font file path>` in GrADS.
+The user must be sure to load a viable font with a character map that includes the symbols they want to use via `set font <font number> file <font file path>` in GrADS.
 If a symbol to be drawn is not found in the set font, an empty square character will be drawn instead.